hasankurban/ws/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Science, Artificial Intelligence, Machine Learning, Big Data,  Computational Science, Software Engineering
+- Artificial Intelligence, Software Engineering, Computational Science

 # Education to show in About widget
 education: